Salmon Pueblo: Chacoan Outlier and Thirteenth-Century Middle San Juan Community Center

 Archaeology Southwest Magazine Vol. 20, No. 3

-Issue editor: Paul F. Reed, Center for Desert Archaeology
+Issue editor: Paul F. Reed, Archaeology Southwest (formerly the Center for Desert Archaeology)

 Salmon Pueblo was constructed as a Chacoan outlier around A.D.
 1090, with 275 to 325 original rooms spread across three stories, an elevated tower kiva in its central portion, and a great kiva in its plaza.
 Subsequent use by local Middle San Juan people, starting around 1125, resulted in extensive modifications to the original building, with the reuse of hundreds of rooms, division of many of the original large, Chacoan rooms into smaller rooms, and emplacement of more than 20 small kivas into pueblo rooms and plaza areas.
 The site was occupied by Pueblo people until the 1280s, when much of the site was destroyed by fire and abandoned.

 Salmon was excavated between 1970 and 1978, under the direction of Cynthia Irwin-Williams, of Eastern New Mexico University, in partnership with the San Juan County Museum Association.
 The San Juan Valley Archaeological Program resulted in the excavation of approximately one-third of Salmon.
 More than 1.5 million artifacts and samples were recovered from Salmon.
 In 1980, Irwin-Williams and co-principal investigator Phillip Shelley wrote, edited, and compiled a multivolume, 1,500-page report.
 The document fulfilled the reported requirements for the series of grants under which the project had been completed, but it was not intended for publication.
 Throughout the 1980s, Irwin-Williams and Shelley worked on a modified and greatly reduced manuscript, with the goal of producing a publishable report.
 This work came to an end with Irwin-Williams’ death in 1990.